Case study

 Adapt the interface, not just the instruction

 AMMA generates the interface from a step list by tracking what the user has actually done and learning a personal model of how they work, then choosing which modality to fire and when.
-The hard part isn’t the idea; it’s making it run honestly inside a real VR task, where the system has to watch every grab, pour, and seasoning and react before the moment passes.
+The hard part was making it run inside a real VR task, where the system watches every grab, pour, and seasoning and reacts before the moment passes.

 Process & artifacts